koalalorenzo/hk-svcs-bridge/README.md

 fake switches in your home configuration.
 This helps you to visualise and turn "off" or "on" services on the host SystemD.

-This is a WIP and side project, just for fun!
-HomeKit is not designed for system administrators and this project is just for fun
+**Important**: This is a WIP and side project.
+It is not designed for system production usage and this project is just for fun!

+## How to install
+TODO

+## How to run
+TODO

+## Configuration
+TODO